fractalide/fractalide-oz/README.md

 License
 --------
 All code is AGPL v3-or-later.
-All content published on this platform is licensed as Community Commons.
+All content published on this platform is licensed as Creative Commons.
 This is not a commercial dual license project.
 You own your contributions.
 If you want privacy, encrypt your content.
 (This will eventually be automatic)